mongodb/docs/source/server-status.rst

 Server Status Reference
 =======================

-The :command:`serverStatus` returns a collection of data that reflects the status of the database.
-This data are useful for diagnosing and assessing the performance of your MongoDB instance.
+The :command:`serverStatus` returns a collection of information that reflects the database's status.
+These data are useful for diagnosing and assessing the performance of your MongoDB instance.
 This reference catalogs each datum included in the output of this command and provides context for using this data to more effectively administer your database.